undecided/face/README.md

 CreateBlogPost.new.body("<h1>Hello World!</h1>").run!
 ```
+For a real-world and executable example of this, see the `examples/`` folder or `spec/simple_structure_spec.rb`

-For more information on where we're heading with this, check out ONE_DAY.md
+For more information on the initial vision for this, check out ONE_DAY.md

 ## Development